drmikehenry/install-linux/install-linux.md

     - Choose FQDN for System mail name (e.g., `mobi.drmikehenry.com`).
     - Choose `mailman.drmikehenry.com` for SMTP relay host.
     - Leave remaining questions (if any) at their defaults.

-  - Can also do `dpkg-reconfigure postfix` to answer these questions again.
+  - **If already installed**, reconfigure to ask the questions again:

+        dpkg-reconfigure postfix

 - To allow `/etc/hosts` to override `mailman.drmikehenry.com`, add this line to the postfix configuration and reload: